pvandervelde/mindvortex/drafts/2100-01-01-On-prem-vs-cloud-build-systems.md

       worry about the infrastructure either
     - Generally scales 'infinitely' (at least what the user is concerned)
-    - No control over the infrastructure also means no control over the build controller and plugins
+    - No control over the infrastructure also means no control over the build controller and probably not the plugins / capabilities either
-    - Generally pay per use
+    - Generally pay per use / CPU min.
+This can get expensive if you have a lot of services that need to be running all the time
 - On-prem systems:
     - Have to provide the infrastructure / resources
     - Have to handle scaling yourself